dsdude123/MariBot/docs/commands.md

 `comic <text>` - Displays a specified comic.
 Replace `<text>` with your choice.
 See comics.md for supported comics.
 `webcam <text>` - Displays a specified webcam.
 Replace `<text>` with your choice.
 See [webcams.md](webcams.md) for list of default supported webcams.
 `sonicsays <text>` - Generates a Sonic Says image.
 Replace `<text>` with any text.
+`waifu` - Generates a waifu using Waifu Labs.

 ### Static Text Response Commands
 These commands configure static text responses that the bot uses when a command cannot be found.
 There are two types of static text responses, global resposnses that apply across all servers the bot is in, and local responses that apply to a single server.
 The following commands configure these responses.